Scientific Name

 Description

 Haworthia parksiana is a small succulent that slowly grows in clumps of stemless rosettes.
 It is the smallest and possibly the rarest of all Haworthias.
-The rosettes grow up to 1.6 inches (4 cm) in diameter.
-Leaves are sharply recurved, up to 1.2 inches (3 cm) long, and have tiny tubercles scattered along the surfaces.
+The rosettes can reach up to 1.6 inches (4 cm) in diameter.
+The leaves are sharply recurved and have tiny tubercles scattered along the surfaces, measuring up to 1.2 inches (3 cm) long.
 The leaf color varies from dark green to dull grey-green and reddish-green.
-Flowers are white with dull green veins and appear in fall on an unbranched, up to 10 inches (25 cm) tall inflorescence.

 How to Grow and Care for Haworthia parksiana